Phoenix Country Day School: Thrive campaign

-On the school's annual Blue and Gold Day (17 October 2014), the school kicked off its THRIVE fundraising campaign with a video featuring many faculty members and students.
+On the school's annual Blue and Gold Day (October 17, 2014), the school kicked off its THRIVE fundraising campaign with a video featuring many faculty members and students.
 The campaign promised to bring about new projects, such as a new indoor athletic complex and art/science center.

 Extracurricular programs

-Phoenix Country Day School offers extracurricular programs for all ages.
+Phoenix Country Day School offers extracurricular programs for middle and upper school students.

 Junior Classical League

 The school's Junior Classical League has won many State Conventions in the Junior Classical League.
 The school has both a middle school and upper school team which it sends to the convention every year, with the upper school having won the past three conventions in a row.

-Speech and debate
+Speech and Debate

 The school's policy debate team won a number of 1A-3A state competitions over the past 10 years.
 The Lincoln-Douglas Debate and Speech started in 2013, very successfully.
+Today, the congressional debate team is one of the strongest in the nation, with countless finals, including one competitor in the National Senate Final, in addition to briefly being the leader in bids for the Tournament of Champions in 2023 and 2024.

 Robotics

 The For Inspiration and Recognition of Science and Technology Robotics team, Blue Tide Robotics, started in 2007 with several middle-school students' participation in FIRST Lego League.
 In 2014, they qualified for the semifinals again and also won the Quality Award.